rozbb/draft-waict-transparency/draft-waict-transparency.md

 Currently, the version string in our checkpoint defines the protocol version for the entire checkpoint. **This forces every Witness to use the same version.** If some Witnesses are slow to upgrade, this might be an issue.
 This might be a non-issue, since we don’t expect there to be many Witnesses, and they can all expose 2 signing endpoints during transition.
 So at some point, it should be possible to go from all-v1 to all-v2 without any downtime.

+In addition, we have `.well-known` endpoints without versions, and the version of the Enrollment Server request being encoded in JSON rather than the MIME type.
+This doesn't feel super cohesive.

 ### Checkpoint location is undefined

 It’s not clear where the website should put its checkpoint data for the User to verify.
 This can be in a CSP header, maybe.